 Ponnukokur - Icelandic Pancakes

-These are very popular for an afternoon family gathering, paired with either a black cup of coffee or a cold glass of milk.
+These are very popular for an afternoon family gathering, paired with either a cup of black coffee or a cold glass of milk.

 Vinarbraud - Icelandic Viennoiserie

 "Vinarbraud" is a popular type of viennoiserie pastry in Iceland, inspired by a classic Danish pastry.
-The Icelandic version is like a long Danish, with layers of glaze, jam, almonds and custard.
+The Icelandic version is like a long Danish, with layers of glaze, jam, almonds, and custard.

 Icelandic Lamb

-Though famous for its wool used in lopapeysa wool sweaters, the Icelandic sheep are mainly farmed for their meat.
+Though famous for its wool used in lopapeysa wool sweaters, Icelandic sheep are mainly farmed for their meat.
 Each spring, the sheep are let out of their pen to roam freely around the countryside, spending the whole summer grazing in the pesticide-free wilderness.

 And as with the seafood, whatever you choose will surely be delicious.